jamesdiffeycoding/awesun-solar-energy/README.md

 - GRANDPARENT: Page.js (server-side fetch for data, passed as props to SolarApp)
 - PARENT: SolarApp (client side component with all state management and data passed down to child components)
 - CHILDREN: Header, Sun, Clouds, GraphSelector and Graph components (receive all props from SolarApp)

+# Suggest improvements

+If you have ideas for how to improve this work, please let me know at diffeyj@outlook.com.